vatistasdimitris/.github/profile/README.md

 Explore the world of AI Agents in this project, where intelligent agents are designed to perform various tasks.
 Discover the capabilities and applications of artificial intelligence in agent-based systems.

+### [Logo Design Work](https://vatistasdimitris.format.com/work) - Check out my logo design projects [here](#).

+In my logo design work, I strive to create unique and memorable brand identities that resonate with the target audience.

+### [David AI](https://vatistasdimitris.zapier.app/page) - Meet David, your friendly AI assistant!

+David is an AI designed to assist you in various tasks, from managing your schedule to providing information and recommendations.
+Experience the convenience of AI with David by your side.

 Exciting things are in the pipeline!
 Stay tuned for the upcoming release of my Pac-Man project.
 Get ready for a dose of retro gaming fun!

 ## 📬 Let's Connect

 I'm always open to exciting collaborations and new opportunities.
 Feel free to reach out to me through [Instagram](https://www.instagram.com/vatistasdimitris/)  or  [LinkedIn](https://www.linkedin.com/in/dimitris-vatistas/).
 Let's create something amazing together!